EventStore/documentation/docs/cloud/faq.md

 #### How can I to get an audit log of access to the console?

-The Cloud Console access audit log is in our roadmap, we will present the details of the schedule on the public [roadmap](https://www.eventstore.com/event-store-cloud) page.
+The Cloud Console access audit log is in our roadmap.
+Right now, you can [access the audit logs](README.md#audit-log-api) using the `esc` command line tool.

 #### Does Event Store have a security policy?